The parking lot where Tiffany Bresciani was murdered

 210 South Street

-This Google Street View image of 210 South Street was captured in July of 2022—nearly 30 years after Tiffany Bresciani's murder.
+This Google Street View image of 210 South Street was captured in July 2022—nearly 30 years after Tiffany Bresciani's murder.

 During his confession, Rifkin claimed that he strangled the 22-year-old to death while they were having intercourse.